Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     This rule will move all XML files under /test directory to SSD.
 The rule engine will evaluate whether the condition meets every 3s.

 Rule priority and rule order will be considered to implement yet.
-Currenlty all rules will run parallelly.
+Currently all rules will run in parallel.
 For a full detail rule format definition, please refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/admin-user-guide.md

-Performance Tunning
+Performance Tuning
 ---------------------------------------------------------------------------------
-There are two configurable parameters which impact the SSM rule evalute and action execution parallism.
+There are two configurable parameters which impact the SSM rule evaluation and action execution parallelism.

 **smart.rule.executors**

-Current default value is 5, which means system will concurrently evalue 5 rule state at the same time.
+Current default value is 5, which means system will concurrently evaluate 5 rule state at the same time.

 **smart.cmdlet.executors**

-Current default value is 10, means there will be 10 actions concurrenlty executed at the same time.
+Current default value is 10, means there will be 10 actions concurrently executed at the same time.
 If the current configuration cannot meet your performance requirements, you can change it by define the property in the smart-site.xml under /conf directory.
-Here is an example to change the ation execution paralliem to 50.
+Here is an example to change the action execution paralliem to 50.

 ```xml
 <property>